Condor Ferries

 Why are so many women travelling solo?

-96% of women who have never traveled solo before would be more likely to do so on a group tour.
+96% of women who have never traveled solo would be more likely to do so on a group tour.

 18% of solo female travelers recommend their country of origin as the best destination for their first solo trip.